bamtech01/HR-Attrition-Analysis/README.md

 ### Data Structure

 The Dataset consists of a total of 1,470 entries with 35 columns about employee records, including attributes such as age, attrition status, business travel, daily rate, department, education, job role, and work-life balance, demographic details, job satisfaction, and performance metrics.

+### Methodolgy

+The analysis was conducted using Excel.
+The datset contains information on various employee characteristics, including age, eduction, business travel, salary, years at the company, job role, and work-life balance.
+The following steps were taken to analyze the data:

+- Data Cleaning and Preparation with Power Query
+- Exploratory Data Analysis using Power Pivot and DAX measures
+- Correlation analysis was used to identify relationships between attrition and other factors like distance from home, years at the company, and job satisfaction.
+- Data Visualisation - created interactive and visually appealing dashboards to present the findings and insights.
+These dashbords amde it easier to communicate the results to stakeholders and highlight key factors contributing to employee attrition.